Payments Stopped? Project Stalled?… Secure Payment Up The Chain

 In the current high-risk environment of increased products, materials and transport costs, labour shortages and flood water impacts, it is critical subcontractors and suppliers take prompt and effective action to recover payment.
 Given the risks of insolvency, enforcement options that allow recovery from parties higher in the contractual chain assume greater importance.

-Troy Legal provides expert advice to commercial construction clients in relation to payment recovery options, including from parties up the contractual chain with Subcontractors Charges and PPSA enforcement.
+Troy Legal provides specialist legal advice to commercial construction clients in relation to payment recovery options, including from parties up the contractual chain ulitising subcontractors charges provisions in the QLD BIF Act and PPSA enforcement.
+Security of payment regimes also offer successful claimants at adjudication the option of securing payment from parties higher in the contractual chain (including financiers of head contractors under the BIF Act).

 More Articles